Discussions about insulin and insulin resistance are ramping up around water coolers and online forums and for good reason.

 Conditions That Are Associated With Insulin Resistance Include

 - polycystic ovarian syndrome

 - type II diabetes

 What Should You Do If You Have Insulin Resistance?

-Lose the weight .
-Even smaller amounts of weight loss, like 5-7%, can significantly reduce your risk for getting some of the diseases listed above.
-Reduce your calories and increase your physical activity to help you lose the weight .
+Lose weight.
+Even smaller amounts of weight loss, like 5-7%, can significantly reduce your risk of getting some of the diseases listed above.
+Reduce your calories and increase your physical activity to help you lose weight.

 Insulin resistance should be a serious concern especially if you are overweight and exhibit any of the symptoms listed above.
 Consult with your physician and find a weight loss program that is suitable for your needs and health.
 Losing the weight is your first step in reducing your insulin resistance and reducing your risk for the conditions associated with it.